-Considering borrowing student loans for yours or your children’s education?
+Considering borrowing student loans for your education or your children’s?
 Here’s the basic information you need to know:

-Long ago, private student loans were awarded in ridiculously high amounts and interest rates varied, meaning over a 10-year repayment period you could have a 4 percent interest rate at times and a 12 percent interest rate at other times.
+Long ago, private student loans were awarded in ridiculously high amounts and interest rates varied, meaning over a 10-year repayment period you could have a 4% interest rate at times and a 12% interest rate at other times.
 Payments could not only top $1,000 monthly but could also vary by hundreds of dollars because of the interest rate changes.

 Now, private student loans are available in fixed interest rates that don’t change and are often less than the parent PLUS loan interest rate.
 Compare federal parent loan rates with rates granted by lenders such as SoFi.

 For instance, let’s say a school costs $30,000 per year to attend including room and board, textbooks, etc. The limit for dependent undergraduates for the first year is $5,500.
-Parents can borrow $24,500 without having to show that they can afford the payments based on their income.
+If the parents qualify, they can borrow much more, up to the full cost of attendance minus all other student aid.
 Thus, a parent could easily end up with $100,000 in debt from a child’s undergraduate degree.

-Credit rating and income determines eligibility for private student loans.
+Credit rating and income matter for private student loans

-Whether the private loan is to parents or students, credit rating and income do matter.
-Students getting a loan in their name with limited credit history may get loans with a parent or other more credit established cosigner.
-A cosigner is someone who agrees to repay the loan if the primary borrower can’t.
-Thus, they are equally responsible for the loan and loan payment history also goes on the cosigner’s credit report.
+Whether a private loan is to parents or students, credit rating and income do matter.
+Students getting a loan in their name with limited credit history may get loans with a parent or other more credit established co-signer.
+A co-signer is someone who agrees to repay the loan if the primary borrower can’t.
+Thus, they are equally responsible for the loan and loan payment history also goes on the co-signer’s credit report.

 Credit rating may also determine interest rate.
 For instance, someone with a better credit score may qualify for an interest rate that is two percentage points or more lower than another person’s with a lower credit score.